COST GUIDES

 Factors affecting the cost of laying turf

-When planning your garden project, it’s important to note that there are a number of factors that will affect the cost of laying turf, including:
+When planning your garden project, it’s important to note that there are a number of factors that will affect the cost to turf a garden, including:

 Size of your garden